-The National Weather Service has issued a Heat Advisory and is reporting hotter than normal temperatures through Saturday, July 8.
-Many Orange County communities are expected to reach high temperatures at least 10 degrees above normal, increasing the risk of heat-related illnesses such as heat exhaustion and heat stroke for those who are sensitive to heat.
+The National Weather Service has issued a Heat Advisory and is reporting hotter than normal temperatures through Tuesday, Aug.
+29. Many Orange County communities are expected to reach above normal temperatures, increasing the risk of heat-related illnesses such as heat exhaustion and heat stroke for those who are sensitive to heat.

 All City of Irvine facilities are designated cooling centers.
 Click here for a list of facilities and open hours.

 Prolonged exposure to excessive temperatures may cause the serious conditions listed above and can even be fatal.
 Symptoms of heat exhaustion may include heavy sweating, muscle cramps, weakness, headache, nausea or vomiting, and dizziness.
 Warning signs of heat stroke may include an extremely high body temperature; unconsciousness; confusion; hot and dry skin (no sweating); a rapid, strong pulse; and a throbbing headache.
 If symptoms of heat stroke occur, immediately call for medical assistance.
 Assist those with signs of heat stroke to a shady area and begin cooling their body with water.

 Recommended precautions to prevent heat-related illnesses include: